 - Once chilled and just before serving, cut each piece of the pie that will be served and set them on the serving plates.

-- Top each piece with the chilled cherry pie filling.
+- Top each piece of pie with the chilled cherry pie filling.

 Recipe adapted from “Easy Cherry Pie” by Borden Inc. “They’ll Love It!” recipe cookbook booklet, 1976.